OpenLiberty/arquillian-liberty-dependencies/README.md

 </dependencies>
 ```

+You can use the command `mvn dependency:list` to view transitive dependencies and their versions.

 A complete Maven example, used as an integration test for this repository, is available in the `it/managed-tests` folder.

 ### Gradle